MarkLaVenia/rockr/README.md

     bands with each year and
 -   the `group_by()` and `filter()` commands to constrain the data to the top ranked bands for any given year.
-    -   In this example we filter to the top 10 ranked bands.
+    -   In this example I filter to the top 10 ranked bands.

 ## Rendering animated bar charts